Restructuring Investment Banking: Banker Meets Lawyer and Gets Married in a Shotgun Wedding?

 If they do help the company turn around its operations, they do so by advising them on cost-cutting measures, ways to sell off non-core assets, or helping them raise equity or debt – or Debtor-in-Possession (DIP) financing (which has repayment priority over other forms of debt) to stay alive while reorganizing.

-It’s always subjective how much value bankers add, but in my opinion they add a lot more value in distressed situations than they do in plain-vanilla sell-side M&A deals.
+It’s always subjective how much value bankers add, but in my opinion, they add a lot more value in distressed situations than they do in plain-vanilla sell-side M&A deals.

 Q: And where do distressed bankers go after saving failed companies?
+What are restructuring investment banking exit opportunities like?

 A: Credit investment funds, debt funds, and distressed investing are the major exit opportunities.